-Teaching Style S "Socio-Economic and Political Dimensions of Global Change"

-(2 SWS, 5 CP)
+Teaching Style S "Socio-Economic and Political Dimensions of Global Change" (2 SWS, 5 CP) Prerequisites None Performance Assessment Written elaboration (report) (graded), The module grade is only awarded when the written elaboration has been graded and the Contribution has been passed.

-Prerequisites None

-Performance Assessment Written elaboration (report) (graded), seminar contribution (ungraded)

 Workload Active participation in 1 course: 60 hours

 Preparation and follow-up: 30 hours

 Assessment component determined by instructor: 60 hours

 Total: 150 hours

 Credit Points 5 CP

 Scope of Time One semester

 Semester Offered Winter semester

 Target Group Global Change Ecology, Human Geography

-C2 Ecosystem Services and Biodiversity
+C2 Ecosystem Services

 C3 Global Economy

 C6 Sport Ecology

 Responsible for the Module

-Sport Ecology, UBT

 Structural Content

 Sport Ecology, UBT

+Sport Ecology, UBT

 Learning Objectives

 Upon completion of the module Sport Ecology, students understand the interactions between sports and ecological systems and are able to illustrate them with practical examples.
-They can identify quantitative relationships regarding the effect of outdoor sports on ecological systems from scientific publications and reflect them critically.
+They can identify quantitative relationships regarding the effect of outdoor sports on ecological systems from scientific publications and reflect them

+critically.

 Course Content

 Student learn the complex and dynamic relationship between sport and the environment.
 The courses impart the importance of nature sports, their potential of conflict with goals in nature and environmental protection and the potential of sports in conveying ecological understanding and derived action strategies.
-Students collaboratively develop conceptual, functional, and methodological foundations to an economic view on ecology and nature protection and to an analysis of the interactions between human behaviour and ecological systems in the area of sports.
+Students collaboratively develop conceptual, functional, and methodological foundations to an economic view on ecology and nature protection and to an analysis of the interactions between human behaviour and ecological systems in

+the area of sports.

 Teaching Style

-- 1) Sportökologische Wechselwirkungen (Interactions of sport and ecology), Kleingruppenübung (Exercise), 2 SWS
+1) Sportökologische Wechselwirkungen (Interactions of sport and ecology), Kleingruppenübung (Exercise), 2 SWS

-- 2) Wirkungsanalyse von Outdoorsportarten (Impact Assessment of Outdoor Sports), Hauptseminar (Seminar), 2 SWS
+2) Wirkungsanalyse von Outdoorsportarten (Impact Assessment of

+Outdoor Sports), Hauptseminar (Seminar), 2 SWS

 Prerequisites

 None

 Performance Assessment

-Written elaboration (report) or seminar presentation or written exam

-or oral exam (announcement at the outset of module)
+Written elaboration (report) or seminar presentation or written exam or oral exam (announcement at the outset of module) (graded)

 Workload

 active participation in the courses,

-60 hours
+60 hours 60 hours

 preparation and follow-up

+30 hours

 exam preparation;

-60 hours 30 hours

-Total:

 150 hours

+Credit Points

-Credit Points 5 CP
+Total: 5 CP

 Semester Offered

 The module will generally be held in the winter term and possibly in

 English.